-- vomiting or abdominal pain (*this can be a sign of a severe reaction to insect stings)
+- vomiting or abdominal pain (*this can be a sign of a severe reaction to insect stings, like bees or ants)

 However, if someone is experiencing these symptoms and has an EpiPen, you should locate it and monitor their symptoms closely.
 A severe reaction might start with moderate symptoms and get worse.
 Or it may come on suddenly.

 An EpiPen should be used when someone is experiencing any one of the following symptoms of a severe reaction:

 - difficult or noisy breathing

 - persistent dizziness or collapse

 What about if someone is wheezing and coughing and they also have asthma?
 How do you know if it is asthma or an allergic reaction?
 If someone with both asthma and known allergies has sudden breathing difficulties, you should use the EpiPen first before their asthma reliever medication.

 #Tip: If in doubt about whether it is anaphylaxis, use the EpiPen anyway.
 It is better to use it for what turns out to be only a moderate reaction than to delay in using it when you need to.